How about Mr. Meir Nebech who, sorry to say, has been out of work for the longest time and can’t even afford a ram or a goat? What can he bring?

 HaShem, in His kindness, makes sure that every single Jew, wealthy or poor, is able to perform the great Mitzvah of bringing up a Korban.

-The fact of the matter is, a turtledove is a dove and no relation to a turtle.
+Fact of the matter, a turtledove is a dove and no relation to a turtle.
 So why the name “turtledove?”